How to get your foot in the door of the health industry

 There are so many different career paths you can take in the health industry, so it’s important to fully explore your options and ensure you take the right course to fit with your end goals and, more practically, with your current life situation.

-Either way, explore health and wellbeing courses, but don’t rule out business courses too as a way into the industry….
-After all, all of these wonderful health businesses need someone to steer the ship!
+Another thing to remember is that there is more than one way into the health industry.
+Don’t rule out a business course as a way into the industry.
+After all, these wonderful health businesses need someone to steer the ship!

 Make it your mission to meet as many people in your local health industry as possible.
 Sign up for talks, seminars, expos, events, festivals...and talk, talk, talk.